What is an SLA?

 A common line item in many SLAs is Defective Media Retention or DMR in the TPM space.
 For example, when we replace a hard drive — many companies want those hard drives to remain at the facility just in case there’s still data present on them.
 They want to be able to wipe the drives of data or destroy them.

 Rerouting of automated alerts that come from certain devices is another standard part of many SLAs.
-This just allows the auto generated notifications and alerts to be sent directly to our helpdesk.
-Most people prefer that the helpdesk manage those for them.
+This allows auto-generated notifications and alerts to be sent directly to our help desk.
+Most people prefer that the help desk manage those for them.

 Purpose of an SLA